hwsimpson33/pres2020/docs/posts/narrative.md

 2. There is no evidence that Fox spent more time covering allegations about China and less time covering allegations about Russia than MSNBC.
 3. There is no evidence that Fox spent more time covering allegations of electoral fraud than MSNBC.

 Because I used logged means for the t-test in order to normalize the data, the test means are not easy to interpret.
-Instead, I will
+Instead, here are